Supply chain disruption: 10 tips for improving resilience

 Now that you know where you are, it’s time to decide where you’re going.
 Of course, it’s important to set ambitious long-term goals but it’s also crucial to give your teams some quick wins with achievable, early KPIs to build optimism and show how the process can work.
 Long-term business goals can include improved profit/loss statistics, greater customer loyalty, or measurably improved brand equity.
 Quicker wins can be things like monthly improvements in fulfilment times, reductions in downtime, or a visible rise in customer reviews.

-Tip 3: Build your supply chain optimisation team.
+Tip 3: Build your supply chain optimization team.

 At this stage, it’s important to identify needs and gaps in the skills and leadership you’ll need for your supply chain transformation.
 As part of a robust change management strategy, you’ll want to bring your HR team members on board early.
 They can help you pinpoint existing employees who can most efficiently be upskilled or reskilled.
 They will also be best positioned to assist you with building profiles and job descriptions for any new talent you may need to support new operations or technologies.
 You should also make your software provider is part of your team in the planning stages.
 They can assess your unique needs, opportunities, and challenges to help you build your supply chain transformation road map.